RosterElf Logo

 Employee communications

 Document communications with employees about variances affecting their pay.
-Keep copies of written notifications about underpayments or overpayments.
-Record verbal conversations in file notes.
+Keep copies of written notifications about underpayments or overpayments, and record verbal conversations in file notes.

 System change records